Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 Some types of YouTube content don’t require you to show your face, like cooking demos, crafting tutorials, and video compilations.
 But many people like to see the face behind the channel, so if you don’t feel comfortable about people seeing you, then YouTube is not the best platform for you.

-Best career alternate: blogging
+Best career alternative: Blogging

 Thankfully, you can still show your skills and passions through blogging.
 Unlike creating content on YouTube, blogging allows you to express yourself through written content (plus some media like photos and videos).

-With blogging, you can spend your alone time brainstorming content and creating posts.
+With blogging, you can spend your time alone brainstorming content and creating posts.

 You can make money online through blogging in different ways, such as ads, sponsored posts, affiliate content, and the selling of digital products.
-Having a peaceful work environment and living the laptop lifestyle are a big plus too.
+Having a peaceful work environment and living the laptop lifestyle are a big plus, too.

 Interested?
 Check out my guide on how to start a blog and make money ($10,000 per month) as a beginner!